Today's Articles

 *Aime Cesaire was born on this date in 1913.
 He was an Afro Caribbean, Martinican poet, playwright, and politician.

 In 2006, he refused to meet the leader of the Union for a Popular Movement (UMP), Nicolas Sarkozy, because the UMP had voted for the February 23, 2005 law asking teachers and textbooks to "acknowledge and recognize in particular the positive role of the French presence abroad, especially in North Africa.".
-President Jacques Chirac finally had the controversial law repealed.
+President Jacques Chirac finally repealed the controversial law.
 On April 9, 2008, Aimé Césaire, one of the most influential authors from the French-speaking Caribbean, was admitted to a hospital, where he died on April 17, 2008.

 Césaire was honored by a state funeral held at the Stade de Dillon in Fort-de-France.
 French President Nicolas Sarkozy was present, and Pierre Aliker gave the funeral oration.
 Martinique's airport at Le Lamentin was renamed Martinique Aimé Césaire International Airport in January 2007.
 A national commemoration ceremony was held on April 6, 2011, as a plaque in Césaire's name was inaugurated in the Panthéon in Paris.